High Bandwidth Memory: HBM3

-According to Ryan Smith of AnandTech, the SK Hynix first generation HBM3 memory has the same density as their latest-generation HBM2E memory, meaning that device vendors looking to increase their total memory capacities for their next-generation parts would need to use memory with 12 dies/layers, up from the 8 layer stacks they typically used until then.
+According to Ryan Smith of AnandTech, the SK Hynix first generation HBM3 memory had the same density as their latest-generation HBM2E memory, meaning that device vendors looking to increase their total memory capacities for their next-generation parts would need to use memory with 12 dies/layers, up from the 8 layer stacks they typically used until then.

-According to Anton Shilov of Tom's Hardware, high-performance compute GPUs or FPGAs typically use four or six HBM stacks, so with SK Hynix's HBM3 24 GB stacks they would accordingly get 3.2 TB/s or 4.9 TB/s of memory bandwidth.
-He also noted that SK Hynix's HBM3 chips are square, not rectangular like HBM2 and HBM2E chips.
-According to Chris Mellor of The Register, with JEDEC not yet having developed its HBM3 standard, might mean that SK Hynix would need to retrofit its design to a future and faster one.
+According to Anton Shilov of Tom's Hardware, high-performance compute GPUs or FPGAs typically used four or six HBM stacks, so with SK Hynix's HBM3 24 GB stacks they would accordingly get 3.2 TB/s or 4.9 TB/s of memory bandwidth.
+He also noted that SK Hynix's HBM3 chips were square, not rectangular like HBM2 and HBM2E chips.
+According to Chris Mellor of The Register, with JEDEC not yet having developed its HBM3 standard, might have meant that SK Hynix would have needed to retrofit its design to a future and faster one.

 JEDEC officially announced the HBM3 standard on January 27, 2022.
 The number of memory channels was doubled from 8 channels of 128 bits with HBM2e to 16 channels of 64 bits with HBM3.
-Therefore, the total number of data pins of the interface is still 1024.
+Therefore, the total number of data pins of the interface was still 1024.

 In June 2022, SK Hynix announced they started mass production of industry's first HBM3 memory to be used with Nvidia's H100 GPU expected to ship in Q3 2022.
-The memory will provide H100 with "up to 819 GB/s" of memory bandwidth.
+The memory would provide H100 with "up to 819 GB/s" of memory bandwidth.

-In August 2022, Nvidia announced that its "Hopper" H100 GPU will ship with five active HBM3 sites (out of six on board) offering 80 GB of RAM and 3 TB/s of memory bandwidth (16 GB and 600 GB/s per site).
+In August 2022, Nvidia announced that its "Hopper" H100 GPU would ship with five active HBM3 sites (out of six on board) offering 80 GB of RAM and 3 TB/s of memory bandwidth (16 GB and 600 GB/s per site).